France’s Winter Protection on Rental Evictions: Trêve hivernale

 What is Trêve hivernale?

-The winter moratorium “Trêve hivernale”, running from November 1, 2024, to March 31, 2025, suspends evictions for most tenants who are unable to pay rent.
+The winter truce “Trêve hivernale”, running from 1st November 2025 to 31st March 2026, suspends evictions for most tenants who are unable to pay rent.

 • During this period, landlords are restricted from forcing tenants to leave, ensuring that people have a secure place to stay throughout the colder months.